AdobeXD/plugin-samples/reference/ui/styles/supported-css-layout-styles.md

 ## z-index

 Sets the z-order of a positioned element and its descendants or flex items.
-Overlapping elements with a larger z-index cover those with a smaller one.
+Overlapping elements with a larger z-index cover those with a smaller z-index.

 View on [mdn](https://developer.mozilla.org/en-US/docs/Web/CSS/z-index)